marsh-sim/marsh-docs/docs/nodes/eye-tracking.md

 ## Usage

-The PureRef scenes are prepared using [AprilTags tag36h11 markers](https://github.com/AprilRobotics/apriltag-imgs/tree/master/tag36h11) in every corner of the display.
+The PureRef scenes are prepared to display [AprilTags tag36h11 markers](https://github.com/AprilRobotics/apriltag-imgs/tree/master/tag36h11) in every corner of the screen.

 Steps to use a scene on a given display.
 The PureRef menu is opened by right clicking in the window, or any of the images when shown as overlay.